Buggem/.pixelmap/README.md

 There are way too many Pixelmaps.

-I can't think why I even called it that.
+I can't think why @Buggem even called it that.

 Oh well, I think we'll just have to live with it.